mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 At the command line, I can now type: `hive -f hive_word_count.hql` and it will run all of the code I ran interactively before.
 After that, I can just export the table in the same way.

 With the output in Python on my local machine, I can just continue with my analysis.
-Maybe I want to compare the word distributions of these 25,000 Wikipedia introduction to another sample.
+Maybe I want to compare the word distributions of these 25,000 Wikipedia introductions to another sample.
 Whatever I want to do with the output, by using a script to generate it I can easily re-run it or tweak it as the need arises.

 # Concluding Thoughts on MapReduce and Hive